-Cedar Rose has been active in the Middle East now for over 20 years, instigating business, gathering data and setting-up one of our offices in Lebanon.
-This article aims to provide an in-depth guide of how you can enact business in the same region.
+Cedar Rose has been active in the Middle East now for over 25 years, instigating business, gathering data and setting-up one of our offices in Dubai.
+This article aims to provide guidance on how you can enact business in the same region.

 The Middle East is a vast region which has been, in recent years, both highly prosperous and sometimes unpredictably risky, but opportunities abound for those prepared with the right information.
 More and more companies each day are looking to this region for new business.

 However, it is not advisable to dive in without knowing how deep the water is.
 It is important to learn the facts, to understand the issues that can arise and to be prepared.

 It is no secret that extracting data and information from the Middle East is no easy task as there is a widespread culture of privacy.

 From factors such as decentralised data sources, free zone jurisdictions, language obstacles and a lack of advanced technology; there are hefty barriers that need to be worked around in order to have access to the right kind of information and statistical data to be successful in the region.